kubermatic/docs/content/kubermatic/v2.17/guides/installation/install_kkp_CE/_index.en.md

 simply copy the default StorageClass, but this is not recommended for production setups unless the default class is using SSDs.

 Use the `--storageclass` parameter for automatically creating the class during installation.
-Currently the efollowing providers are supported:
+Currently the following providers are supported:

 - AWS
 - Azure